Cairo Historical Sites

 The walls of the mosque are lined with beautiful alabaster, which gives it the nickname "The Alabaster Mosque."
 It gives an elegant, polished appearance and contrasts beautifully with the darker hues of the woodwork and other accessories of the interior.
 The use of alabaster in the interior, therefore, should be considered both symbolic and aesthetic in expression, bragging about the opulence of Muhammad Ali's reign.

 The ceiling of the prayer hall has intricate calligraphy and geometric patterns typical of Islamic art.
 Calligraphy, which has verses from the Quran inscribed in it, is beautifully rendered in gold, forming a stark contrast with pale walls.
-The mosque also features large chandeliers illuminating up the place and adding to its ambiance of tranquility and piety.
+The mosque also features large chandeliers illuminating the place and adding to its ambiance of tranquility and piety.

 Another remarkable aspect of the mosque's interior is the large and finely carved mihrab (the niche indicating the direction of Mecca) and an innovative minbar (pulpit) made from fine wood.
 This is indeed an example of craftsmanship that was beyond its age.
 This combination of classical Ottoman and Egyptian styles creates a unique atmosphere, making this interior not only a place of worship but also a display of artistic and architectural marvel.